 An Intensive English Program (IEP) is offered through CSUN’s Tseng College of Extended Learning.
 The International Admissions Office works closely with the IEP office to offer "conditional admission" to academically eligible students enrolled in the IEP.
 We guarantee admission to the university once these students have completed the English language requirement (TOEFL or other acceptable test).
 Read more at Intensive English and University Pathways.

-After you have applied to CSUN, make sure the rest of your admissions process goes smoothly.
+After you have applied to CSUN, make sure the rest of your admission process goes smoothly.

 - Check your application status.
 Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
 For help with the portal, see the How To Guides.